dreymoreau/tree-project/README.md

 ## Optimizations

-Have an option where users can fill out a template for their own favourite trees, a photo of the tree as well as some facts about it
+Have an option where users can fill out a template for their own favourite trees, a photo of the tree as well as some facts about it.

 ## Lessons Learned: